fujitatomoya/ros_k8s/docs/Setup_KubeEdge.md

 In Kubernetes workloads, it requires one of CNI implementation running to set up the cluster. see [Deploy CNI Plugin](https://github.com/fujitatomoya/ros_k8s/blob/master/docs/Setup_Kubernetes_Cluster.md#deploy-cni-plugin) to start the CNI for Kubernetes. (this CNI can only be used by Kubernetes worker nodes but KubeEdge.)

-This is only required to bring the Kubenretes API-server running, because we are going to deploy cloudcore to the same physical node with Kubernetes API-server.
+This is only required to bring the Kubernetes API-server running, because we are going to deploy cloudcore to the same physical node with Kubernetes API-server.
 Instead of having CNI deployed to bring the Kubernetes API-server up and running, we are not able to deploy cloudcore to the node since we cannot deploy the containers to any `NotReady` nodes.

 ## Setup KubeEdge